Posted: 3 years ago

-The robot that can be controlled using IoT.
+A robot with the capabilities of connecting and controlling using IoT.
 It will be accessible via any handheld devices through the internet.
 The robot contains a sonar sensor to detect any obstacles, and the user will see the live feed from the robot.
 The application lets the user control the robot and move accordingly.
 This robot can be used for home security or even as a pet monitoring device.

 For the project, we used a wide range of technologies.
 The pet monitoring bot encompasses aspects of hardware, networking, programming languages, and the web.

-The finished robot is composed of these components; a 2-wheel drive motor chassis kit, a 5MP camera, resistors (1kOm and 2kOm), wires and cables, a rechargeable battery pack, a 9V battery, a breadboard, a motor driver, and of course the Raspberry Pi.
+The finished robot comprises these components; a 2-wheel drive motor chassis kit, a 5MP camera, resistors (1kOm and 2kOm), wires and cables, a rechargeable battery pack, a 9V battery, a breadboard, a motor driver, and of course, the Raspberry Pi.

 As mentioned before, we wanted to have a movable bot that can capture footage of what’s in front of it; naturally, a camera is needed for this.
-The reason we chose the 5MP camera for Raspberry Pi is that we knew that our Raspberry Pi has a CSI camera port, which meant that it could be connected directly to the Raspberry Pi, saving USB ports.
-The 5MP meant that the still picture resolution could be as high as 2592 x 1944 pixels, and that video outputs can be as high as 1080p at 30 fps, producing high-quality videos for live feeds which is exactly what we were looking for.
+We chose the 5MP camera for Raspberry Pi because we knew that our Raspberry Pi has a CSI camera port, which meant that it could be connected directly to the Raspberry Pi, saving USB ports.
+The 5MP meant that the still picture resolution could be as high as 2592 x 1944 pixels and that video outputs can be as high as 1080p at 30 fps, producing high-quality videos for live feeds, which is precisely what we were looking for.

-We envision our bot also to be able to avoid incoming obstacles automatically, even while controlling it.
-This acts as a Fail safe in case the operator makes a mistake, preventing damage to the bot.
+We envision our bot also to be able to avoid incoming obstacles automatically, even while controlling them.
+This acts as a Failsafe in case the operator makes a mistake, preventing damage to the bot.
 An ultrasonic sensor (HC-SR04) is added to our robot to detect the distance between itself and the object in front.
 By modifying existing python codes, we used this information to determine when it should change the course of direction.

 Ultrasonic sensors work by sending a series of sound waves to objects and wait for the echo to hit back to calculate the distance between the two.
 The sensors required two resistors (one 1kOm, one 2kOm) to function correctly.